Skip to main content

 Our agencies already use plain language

-Our operating agencies already use plain language and train employees in the importance of clear communication.
+Our agencies already use plain language and train employees in the importance of clear communication.
 We continue to work to ensure communications are simple, direct, and understood by the people they serve.

 The Department's Plain Writing Act Compliance reports provide an overview of our implementation efforts to date: